Feed Line Results

 Characteristic Z0

-It is the “true” characteristic impedance of the transmission line obtained from the RLGC model via the K0, K1 and K2 constants.
-The real part of Z0 may differ somewhat from the nominal Z0 depending on frequency and losses in the line.
-An imaginary part will always appear in Z0 due to the non-zero losses.
-So, note that the true characteristic Z0 will be generally different from the “Nominal Z0” (Z0 in the cable datasheet).
+This is the “true” characteristic impedance of the feed line obtained from the RLGC model via the K0, K1, and K2 constants.
+The real part of Z0 may differ somewhat from the nominal Z0 depending on frequency and losses in the transmission line.
+An imaginary part will always appear in Z0 due to non-zero losses.
+So, note that the true characteristic Z0 will generally differ from the “Nominal Z0” (Z0 in the cable datasheet).

 True Velocity Factor